 My Little Girl By Tim McGraw

-Because if a graduation song has one message it is that we want them to take on the world, knowing home is here if they need it.
+Because if a graduation song has one message it is that we want them to take on the world, find new friends, have new adventures, but always knowing that home is here if they need it.

 Best line: Chase your dreams, but always know the road.
 That’ll lead you home again.